 The Zero Trust ‘trust-by-exception’ model has proved to be effective in stemming these threats and overcoming the challenges.
 Much of its effectiveness depends on domain maturity, optimizing existing solutions and adopting integrated ones.

-With the current popularity of adoption, information assets often reside outside of organizational network perimeters, so reliance on standard perimeter security is no longer sufficient.
+With the current popularity of hybrid cloud adoption, information assets often reside outside of organizational network perimeters, so reliance on standard perimeter security is no longer sufficient.
 With the advent of significant breaches and ransomware attacks, Zero Trust network architecture (ZTNA) has gained more visibility and attention as a serious cybersecurity strategy.
 Zero Trust security frameworks create localized micro-perimeter defenses around each asset in an organization’s extended network.
 Correctly designed, the frameworks protect assets regardless of where they reside —on-premises, IaaS, PaaS, SaaS or any combination thereof.

 Simply put, the key tenet of Zero Trust is “Never trust, always verify!”